 Should You Consult a Gwinnett County Dog Bite Attorney?

 Yes.
-If you or a loved one have suffered injuries from a dog bite, the best way to protect your rights is to contact a Gwinnett County dog bite lawyer for a free consultation about your case.
+If you or a loved one have suffered injuries from a dog bite, the most effective way to protect your rights is to contact a Gwinnett County dog bite lawyer for a free consultation about your case.

 You shouldn’t have to fight for compensation on your own, and you will benefit from an accurate assessment of your damages (in many cases, we find the client has more damages than they realize).
-If you have grounds for a lawsuit, we’ll assist you with filing a claim, and we can negotiate with the dog owner or their insurance company to get you the best settlement possible.
+If you have grounds for a lawsuit, we’ll assist you with filing a claim, and we can negotiate with the dog owner or their insurance company to get you a favorable settlement.

 Does Georgia Have a One Bite Rule?